 Entrapment is a defense that can be difficult to support.
 However, if you were a victim of entrapment, the defense could be successful.
 If a law enforcement official coerced you into doing a crime that you wouldn’t do otherwise, entrapment occurred.
 Legally, a police officer cannot encourage you to commit a crime that is out of character for you.
 If he does, you could end up without a conviction of any kind.

 3. Prove that the action was not burglary

 It is possible that you committed the actions of which someone accused you.
 However, those actions might not fit the definition of burglary.
 Great lawyers for burglary charges may be able to prove that their clients did not meet the legal definition of burglary.
 For example, your lawyer could argue that the owner of the property gave you consent to enter.
 If he did, then there was no breaking and entering.
 Your actions would not qualify as burglary.
 It’s also possible that your lawyer could prove that you had no intention of committing a crime on the property.
 Whether or not this defense is successful depends on the circumstances surrounding your crime.

 Lawyers for Burglary Charges

-If you find yourself facing burglary charges, you need legal representation.
+If you find yourself facing burglary charges, you need experienced burglary defense attorneys.
 Without it, you could find yourself in jail.
 Contact with lawyers for burglary charges and find out which defense could work for you.